jj5/kickass-crypto/README.md

 #### The advantages of the untyped interface on the default implementation

-Not having types on the interface of the default implementation `do_is_valid_settings()` also confers three main advantages.
+Not having types on the interface of the default implementation `do_is_valid_settings()` confers four main advantages.

 The first is that it's easier to type out and maintain the overriding function as you don't need to worry about the types.